testpointcorp/testcomplete-vansah/README.md

-# TestComplete Integration with Vansah Test Management for Jira
+# TestComplete Integration with Vansah Test Management For Jira

-This tutorial guides you through the process of integrating TestComplete tests with Vansah Test Management for Jira.
+This tutorial guides you through the process of integrating TestComplete tests with Vansah Test Management For Jira.
 Integrating TestComplete with Vansah will allow you to send Test Case results from TestComplete to your Jira workspace.

 By following this setup, you can streamline your testing workflow, ensuring that test outcomes are recorded directly in your Jira workspace.